 Electronic Waste (E-Waste) is not accepted at the County’s Household Hazardous Waste Collection Events.

-Many cell phone service providers and retailers offer take-back programs for cell phone devices, contact your local carrier first.
-Also some local organizations hold fundraisers by collecting used cell phones.
+Many mobile phone service providers and retailers offer take-back programs for mobile phone devices, contact your local carrier first.
+Also some local organizations hold fundraisers by collecting used mobile phones.

 - AT&T – Any phone from any carrier.
 Part of the proceeds benefits Cellphones for Soldiers.